MicrosoftDocs/win32/desktop-src/gdi/using-the-wm-paint-message.md

 ---
-Description: 'You can use the WM\_PAINT message to carry out the drawing necessary for displaying information.' ms.assetid: 'cc56745f-95d0-4607-a206-1e7ed7109bf0'
+Description: You can use the WM\_PAINT message to carry out the drawing necessary for displaying information. ms.assetid: cc56745f-95d0-4607-a206-1e7ed7109bf0
-title: 'Using the WM\_PAINT Message'
+title: Using the WM\_PAINT Message ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the WM\_PAINT Message